 In practice, enterprises obliged to achieve mandatory business performance commitments can maximise and leverage tax return policies.
 However, adjustments to the related party transaction policy may cause a TP tax risk.
 Therefore, the CFO should evaluate the applicability of local tax return policy within the integrated group business during the M&A procedure.

-TP plays a crucial financial function in the entire M&A process.
+China transfer pricing plays a crucial financial function in the entire M&A process.
 Namely, the TP should be considered in each M&A stage including planning, execution, and post-M&A operation, to improve the efficiency of operations and tax policies.

 In conclusion, integrating intangible assets and formulating transfer pricing policies should be evaluated from the Group perspective.
 Equally, CFOs should optimise the overall value chain by improving deductible loss by arranging the distribution of profits.
 By optimising the overall value chain post-M&A, enterprises could improve enterprise income tax and VAT, and lower the tax risk.